shanujaiswal/Practice_Project/SQL/DataBase/DataBase.md

 ## Database

-It is collection of data in a format that can be easily accessed(Digital) A software application used to manage our DB is called DBMS(Database Management System)
+==> It is collection of data in a format that can be easily accessed(Digital) ==> A software application used to manage our DB is called DBMS(Database Management System) ==> Query --> a question, or the search for a piece of information

 # Types of Databases with Use Explanations